Alexandru-Dumitru/VS-Code-Tasks/README.md

 # VS-Code-Tasks

+> ⚠️ No longer maintained.
+Archived and kept for reference only. ⚠️

 ## How to use VS Code Tasks to simplify writing and testing z/OS Unix Shell scripts

 As a developer, I want to write and execute a z/OS Unix shell script in VS Code without leaving the editor.